I Think That Boycotting The Entire Russian Society Is Bad

 • real hate against the Russians

-• a need to feel that you are doing something to show your oppositions to the actions of their government
+• a need to feel that you are doing something to show your opposition to the actions of their government

-• a narcistic will to put yourself at the center of attention to look like the good guy
+• a narcisstic will to put yourself at the center of attention to look like the good guy

 • etc.

-These are indeed bad and harmful, but they are manifestation of common human reactions that I do not think we can eliminate.
-I mean, look at this bizarre article trying to justify the move with the ridicolous claim that sports are vital to the regime support.
-After a few crisis, we have all read such razionalizations to support any random action taken in terms of vague and unproven political meanings.
+These are indeed bad and harmful, but they are manifestationz of common human reactions that I do not think we can eliminate.
+I mean, look at this bizarre article trying to justify the move with the ridiculous claim that sports are vital to the regime support.
+Once you have gone through a few crises you have read a lot of articles like this one.
+They are rationalizations to support any random action taken in terms of vague and unproven political meanings.

 Indiscriminate Sactions Are Immoral